 Modern society has become incredibly self-centered and competitive.
 Mild forms of narcissism are encouraged, and there’s never been a better day to be narcissistic than in this day and age.
+Here you can found five common traits of narcissist.

 W. Keith Campbell, author of The Narcissism Epidemic: Living in the Age of Entitlement, says that there’s a range of narcissism and that most of us are on a continuum on it.
 Every person has some nuances of it, with some in the middle, while others have clinically diagnosed narcissistic personality disorder.